Triathlon IX – A Saga of Winning, Wine and Wind

 Monday morning, most cars were headed home, hopefully with no breakdowns.
 Ripperts and Suffredinis were headed for Newport.
 Both the Cawthornes were boarding a schooner in Maine we hope we see them again.
 The tides were nasty.
 Nolans and Scherbekows made it to Pittsfield, Mass., Monday night and spent Tuesday trying to circumnavigate the entire State of Vermont.
 They couldn’t as disaster was widespread.

 The Ilnickis traveled 900 miles in two days plus many stops.
 In Adam’s words, “Today's 400 miles, was trip from hell.
 Vermont roads were washed out.
 We made over 100 miles extra following all kind road closures.
 We drove about 15 miles on washed out dirt road through the forest just to find out that we could not make it through, returned only to find Route 2 closed.
 The entire club deserves an “A” for effort and enthusiasm for the Triathlon.

 Thank you Cyndi for the “John Marzetti” pasta dish, presented exclusively at funerals (?) and a big thank you to Jamiee, Sandy, Dick and Tom for their hospitality at Cabin #79.

 Postscript: Everyone made it home safe and sound.
-The Ripperts and Suffredinis made it to Newport, saw the picturesque Cliff Walk, went to Mystic, CT, where they met up with Lew and Rita.
+The Ripperts and Suffredinis made it to Newport, saw the picturesque Cliff Walk, went to Mystic, CT, where they met up with Lew.
 The Ripperts then extended their trip to Old Sturbridge Village.
 Wolfgang and Gudie had to evacuate Wildwood, after a trip back from Massachusetts, and weathered the storm at the Ripperts place in PA.

 All in all it was a great weekend of fun, frivolity, and friendship!!
 On to Triathlon X.